All Episodes

 Germany's birth rate is so far below replacement levels, they have a crisis.

-Because they simply are not having enough births in Germany to keep the population where it is.
+The only way they can maintain their current economy is this kind of humanity influx because they simply are not having enough births in Germany to keep the population where it is.

 The population is shrinking and will continue to shrink, which means the labor force will shrink.

-And the smaller the labor force gets, of course, there's only a percentage of the labor force that's actually talented really good, the truth about any group of people.
+And the smaller the labor force gets, of course, there's only a percentage of the labor force that's actually talented, really good, the truth about any group of people.

 You always have your standouts.